CMSgov/dpc-static-site/src/_pages/api-documentation/postman-collection.md

 ## Setting up the Postman collection

 1. Log into the DPC Sandbox and copy the `PUBLIC_KEY_ID` you created when setting up your [DPC Sandbox credentials]({{ '/api-documentation/get-sandbox-credentials.html' | relative_url }}).
    - This is the DPC ID of your public key, which is returned to you when the public key is [uploaded to the DPC Sandbox]({{ '/api-documentation/get-sandbox-credentials.html#4-upload-your-public-key-in-the-dpc-sandbox-site' | relative_url }}).
-You need this to generate a JSON Web Token (JWT) which will be exchanged for an access token.
+You need this to generate a JSON Web Token (JWT) which will be exchanged for a bearer token.
 2. Open the DPC collection in Postman
 3. Paste the `PUBLIC_KEY_ID` into the corresponding variable in Postman
 4. Add the following values to your vault: